 INSERT INTO MasterUser VALUES (‘6’,’max’,’kell’,’San Jose’, ‘California’); INSERT INTO MasterUser VALUES (‘7’,’phil’,’stones’,’Chicago’, ‘Illinous’); INSERT INTO MasterUser VALUES (‘8’,’joe’,’alan’,’New York’, ‘New York’); INSERT INTO MasterUser VALUES (‘9’,’grep’,’kurtis’,’Denver’, ‘Colorado’);

 Once the records are updated, you can terminate the dummy EC2 instance.
-CPM has recovered the data from the snapshots.
+N2WS has recovered the data from the snapshots.
 The size of the recovered data varies depending on when the last snapshot was taken.
-CPM can help create multiple backup policies for regularly scheduled backups.
+N2WS can help create multiple backup policies for regularly scheduled backups.
 This helps decrease backup time.

 Note: The amount of data one can recover depends upon the interval of snapshots.
 To minimize the RPO (Recovery Point Objective), we recommend taking regular snapshots, though it might involve some added AWS costs.